-Leeds theatrical offering includes one of the UK's largest regional repertory theatres, the West Yorkshire Playhouse.
-The Victorian Leeds Grand Theatre shows major touring productions, as well as acclaimed productions from Northern Ballet and award-winning Opera North
+At Leeds, youll have access to a thriving theatre and cinema scene.
+Leeds theatrical offering includes one of the UK's largest regional repertory theatres, the Leeds Playhouse, formerly the West Yorkshire Playhouse.
+The Victorian Leeds Grand Theatre shows major touring productions, as well as acclaimed productions from Northern Ballet and award-winning Opera North.

 The Carriageworks has an exciting mixture of drama, musicals, dance, pantomime, exhibitions and community events and City Varieties is a rare surviving example of a Victorian music hall.
 The University also has its own licensed theatre space on campus, stage@leeds which is open to the public and host to a wide variety of performances.

-As well as city centre multiplexes, and smaller cinemas showcasing independent and foreign language films, the Leeds International Film Festival is chance for film fans to enjoy two weeks of premiere screenings, world cinema, theme nights and all the latest in cutting-edge film and documentary every November.
+As well as city centre multiplexes, you could visit smaller independent cinemas including the Hyde Park Picture House located close to campus and the countrys last remaining gas-lit cinema.
+The Leeds International Film Festival runs every November and is chance for film fans to enjoy two weeks of premiere screenings, world cinema, theme nights and all the latest in cutting-edge film and documentary.

 Museums and galleries

 The University's Refectory is a legendary music venue.
-Led Zeppelin, the Rolling Stones and Jimi Hendrix have all played here as well as more contemporary talent including the Arctic Monkeys and Rizzle Kicks.
+Led Zeppelin, the Rolling Stones and Jimi Hendrix have all played here as well as more contemporary talent including the Arctic Monkeys and Ed Sheeran.

-Music fans are spoilt for choice with Leeds First Direct Arena attracting world-famous acts and the O2 Academy, another major venue in the city centre.
-The city also has a thriving underground network of smaller venues which showcase the best in new music, including Brudenell Social Club, Belgrave Music Hall and The Key Club
+Leeds First Direct Arena and the O2 Academy attract world-famous acts.
+The city also has a thriving underground network of smaller venues which showcase the best in new music, including Brudenell Social Club, Belgrave Music Hall and The Key Club.

 Leeds also hosts the prestigious International Pianoforte Competition and the Leeds International Concert Season, an annual music programme featuring jazz, world music, brass, classical and chamber music.
-Major music festivals are held here including Leeds Festival, Opera in the Park and Party in the Park.
+Major music festivals are held here including Leeds Festival, Live at Leeds and Party in the Park.

 Eating and drinking

-Leeds clubs, bars and restaurants cater for every taste and budget.
-For comprehensive up-to-date listings of pubs, clubs and restaurants check out Visit Leeds
+For comprehensive up-to-date listings of pubs, clubs and restaurants check out Visit Leeds.

-Leeds has several major sports teams but the city is also a gateway to some of the finest cycling, walking and climbing routes in the UK.
+Leeds has several major sports teams and the city is also a gateway to some of the finest cycling, walking and climbing routes in the UK.

-And if you want to take part in sport yourself, as well as the University's own sports centre Leeds is well catered for by a range of sporting facilities and gym.
+And if you want to take part in sport yourself, as well as the University's own sports centre Leeds is well catered for by a range of sporting facilities and gyms.